-In the summers, you could find Ritchie with his siblings down near the Stommish Grounds at the late Auntie Edith and Uncle Vic’s property.
-He, along with boys and girls from the Finkbonner, Toby, Jones, and Scott families would goof around and play sports while his late mother June, who was a single mother, Auntie Della, and the ladies would get together and enjoy time together.
+In the summers, you could find Ritchie with his siblings down near the Stommish Grounds at late Auntie Edith and Uncle Vic’s property.
+He, along with boys and girls from the: Finkbonner, Toby, Jones and Scott families would goof around and play sports while his late mother June who was a single mother, Auntie Della and the ladies would get together and enjoy time together.

 Oh, and don’t try to bet against the Atlanta Falcons, even if your team wears blue and green.
 Sure, the Seahawks were his second favorite team, but when they played head-to-head, it was HOT-lanta every time for Ritchie.

-His favorite people in this world are his large family and his prized treasure wasn’t his coin collection—what made him so wealthy was his beautiful kids and grandchildren.
-As Ritchie’s health began to fade, he worried most about them.
+His favorite people in this world is his large family and his prized treasure wasn’t his coin collection—what made him so wealthy was his beautiful kids and grandchildren: As Ritchie’s health began to fade, he worried most about them.
 Many of us believe that Ritchie held on as long as he could for them.

 Being a part of a team was another theme in Ritchie’s life.
 Whether he was a part of a historic hardball baseball team that helped bring a championship to Lummi as a teenager or more recently helping his billiards team win a trophy, there was Ritchie–you could always depend on him to help the team win.

-Ritchie was a simple person who enjoyed the most simple things in life, whether it was finding enjoyment in watching TV shows like The Deadliest Catch, Forged in Fire, or Finding Bigfoot, or watching WWF and WWE, especially each year’s Wrestlemania, which Ritchie felt was paying respect to his late baby brother Guy who loved to watch wrestling too.
+Ritchie was a simple person who enjoyed the most simple things in life.
+Whether it was finding enjoyment in watching TV shows: The Deadliest Catch, Forged in Fire, or Finding Bigfoot.
+He watched WWF and WWE, especially each year’s Wrestlemania which Ritchie felt was paying respect to his late baby brother Guy who loved to watch wrestling too.
 Ritchie recently shared Facebook images of antique classic cars and would sometimes text Carol a picture for her to show her husband Jim.
 Yup, Ritchie was amazed in the most basic things of life.